alesmana1/iptvm3u/README.md

-Playlist for IDN & SG Local TV.
+Playlist for IDN Local TV.

 IDN sources are collected from various unofficial sources from internet